 Take note ...

-Easily, the single most common cause of over matching is when attributes that don't belong to an entity get mapped to it.
-Ask yourself on every field... does this attribute really belong to the entity I am trying to map?
-And if the answer is no, either include it as payload or map it the entity it does belong to and relate this entity to it.
+Easily, the single most common cause of overmatching is when attributes that don't belong to an entity get mapped to it.
+Ask yourself on every field... "does this attribute really belong to the entity I am trying to map?".
+If the answer is no, either include it as a payload or map it to the entity it does belong to and relate this entity to it.

 Please refer to the video linked above for more information on mapping!